 What was this study about?

 Over 16,000 people die from bowel cancer in the UK every year.
 There are now molecular tests that can be done on tumour samples from patients with advanced bowel cancer which may help selection of the best treatment options for an individual patient.
-FOCUS 3 will look at the feasibility of this approach in the UK NHS setting.
-240 patients will be randomised to the trial at 24 centres across the UK.
+FOCUS 3 looked at the feasibility of this approach in the UK NHS setting.
+240 patients were scheduled to be randomised to the trial at 24 centres across the UK.

-Two tests will be performed on the tumour before a patient is considered eligible for randomisation: the first will assess the levels of a protein called topo-1 and the second will assess the KRAS and BRAF status.
+Two tests were performed on the tumour before a patient was considered eligible for randomisation: the first assessed the levels of a protein called topo-1 and the second assessed the KRAS and BRAF status.
 KRAS and BRAF are two genes that are often altered in bowel cancer.
 About half of patients with bowel cancer have low levels of topo-1 and half have high levels.
 Similarly, about half of patients with bowel cancer have a change (mutation) in either the KRAS or the BRAF gene and about half do not.
 When the tests are completed, the cancer will be classed as one of four molecular types, and thus give four sub-groups of patients:

 - Type 1: low topo-1, KRAS and BRAF normal